kassoulet/soundconverter/README.md

 soundconverter
 ```

-It is also available in the arch repositories
+It is also available in the Arch repositories

 ```bash
 sudo pacman -S soundconverter
 ```

-As well as the debian repositories
+As well as the Ubuntu repositories

 ```bash
 sudo apt install soundconverter